loganstundal/EventData-Space-Colombia/Replication/README.md

     the analysis.
-This file contains an r-object called `dat` which is a named list comprising of 4 data frames: `2002-2004`, `2005-2007`, `2008-2009`, and `2002-2009` each corresponding to a temporal aggregation of the data implied by the name.
-These data frames each contain the following variables:
+This file contains an r-object called `dat` which is a named list comprising of 4 data frames: `2002-2004`, `2005-2007`, `2008-2009`, and `2002-2009` each corresponding to a temporal aggregation of the data implied by the name. `FARC-separate/` contains these data frames as separate `Rdata` files.
+These data frames all contain the following variables:

 | Variable name            | Description                                                             |
 |:-------------------------|:------------------------------------------------------------------------|